 - good management skills including project management, interaction with sponsors and external partners, lab management, recruitment, and mentoring new Ph.D. students.

 - experience in grant proposal development.
+All students are encouraged to develop grant proposals with Dr. Zuo.
 Several students have helped securing multi-million dollars external grants from National Science Foundation and US Department of Energy.

 - strong support in applications of various internal and external awards and fellowships.
-Our students have won numerous awards every year.
+Our lab typically receives 10+ student awards every year.

 What do we expect?